With Iran and U.S. at loggerheads over deal, U.N. nuclear agency chief warns inspections should not be used as a ‘bargaining chip’

 The IAEA’s board meeting comes amid a flurry of diplomacy to revive the nuclear deal ahead of Iranian elections later this year that could usher in a more hard-line government less open to talks.

 Iran said on Sunday that it would reject an early meeting with the United States and European signatories to the Iranian deal because of their “recent positions and actions.”
-However, Western officials have said that Iran’s private response has been more nuanced, and it has sought assurances that talks would be limited to he nuclear deal.
+However, Western officials have said that Iran’s private response has been more nuanced, and it has sought assurances that talks would be limited to the nuclear deal.

 Tehran contends that the Biden administration should return to the terms on the nuclear deal that the United States left in 2018, imposing sanctions on Iran in a campaign of “maximum pressure.”
 Unable to reap the economic benefits of the deal that put curbs on its nuclear program, Iran has in turn breached the terms of the agreement.